Aceinna/docs_openrtk/tutorial/Leveler/NavigationStudio.rst

 =====================================

 To capture and display data on the Aceinna Navigation Studio, open a browser to https://developers.aceinna.com and log in.
-From the menu on the left, select Devices, and connect.
+From the menu on the left, select *Devices*, and *Connect*.
 The following will appear if connected properly:

-.. _fig-ans-connect:
+.. _fig-ans-connect-pre:

 .. figure:: ./media/Leveler_DevelopersPage.PNG
-    :alt: AnsConnection
+    :alt: ANS_Connection
-    :width: 6.5in
+    :width: 7.0in
     :align: center

     **Figure 4: Connection to IMU Server**